codahale/lockstitch/design.md

 ```

 A `Derive` operation's output is indistinguishable from random by an adversary who does not know the
-protocol's state prior to the operation provided RoccaS is PRF secure and compactly committing.
+protocol's state prior to the operation provided SHA-256 is collision-resistant and RoccaS is PRF
-The protocol's state after the operation is dependent on both the fact that the operation was a
+secure.
+The protocol's state after the operation is dependent on both the fact that the operation
-`Derive` operation as well as the number of bytes produced.
+was a `Derive` operation as well as the number of bytes produced.

 `Derive` supports streaming output, thus a shorter `Derive` operation will return a prefix of a
 longer one (e.g.  `Derive(16)` and `Derive(32)` will share the same initial 16 bytes).
 Once the